vesse/node-ldapauth-fork/README.md

 ldapauth-fork can look for valid users groups too.
 Related options:

   - `groupSearchBase` - Optional.
 The base DN from which to search for groups.
 If defined, also `groupSearchFilter` must be defined for the search to work.
   - `groupSearchFilter` - Optional.
 LDAP search filter for groups.
-Place literal *{{dn}}* in the filter to have it replaced by the property defined with `groupDnProperty` of the found user object.
+Place literal *{{dn}}* in the filter to have it replaced by the property defined with `groupDnProperty` of the found user object. *{{username}}* is also available and will be replaced with the *uid* of the found user.
+This is useful for example to filter PosixGroups by *memberUid*.
 Optionally you can also assign a function instead.
 The found user is passed to the function and it should return a valid search filter for the group search.
   - `groupSearchAttributes` - Optional, default all.
 Array of attributes to fetch from LDAP server.
   - `groupDnProperty` - Optional, default *dn*.
 The property of user object to use in *{{dn}}* interpolation of `groupSearchFilter`.
   - `groupSearchScope` - Optional, default *sub*.